puppets-epic-show-theatre/puppet-nexus_rest/README.md

 # health_check_timeout: 3
 ```

-This file needs to exist on the machine where the Nexus is running.
-It will provide the module with the required
-information about where Nexus is listening and which credentials to use to enforce the configuration.
+The configuration file will provide the module with the required information about where Nexus is listening and which credentials to use to enforce the configuration.
 Obviously it is
-recommended to manage the file within Puppet and limit the visibility to the root and / or the Puppet user.
+recommended to manage the file within Puppet and limit the visibility to the root.

 Any change is enforced through Nexus' REST api.
 Hence, the Nexus service has to be running before any modification can
 be made.
 In general, any ordering between the `service { 'nexus': }` resource and resources provided by this module
 should be made explicit in the Puppet manifest itself.
 This module doesn't express any autorequire dependency ('soft
 dependency') on the service resource itself - this is up to the user of the Puppet module.
 However, any resource provided by this module
-will wait a certain amount of time in order to given Nexus the chance to properly start up.
+will wait a certain amount of time in order to give Nexus the chance to properly start up.
 The default timeout is 150
 seconds and can be configured via the configuration file.

-If you have a running Nexus instance, you can just benifit from the fact that all resources are implemented as
-providers: simply inspect the current state with
+All resources are implemented as providers.
+This means that if you have a running Nexus instance you can simply inspect the current state with:
 ```
 puppet resource <resource-name>
 ```